 Situation of the country

-However, policies to improve the social participation of people with disabilities are still applied very sketchily, mainly due to a lack of funding.
-Disabled people have very few dedicated services (care assistants, building access etc.) and their participation in civil society remains limited.
+Policies to improve the social inclusion of people with disabilities are still poorly implemented, partly due to a lack of funding.
+People with disabilities have few dedicated services (carers, accessibility of buildings, etc.) and their inclusion in civil society remains limited.
 Organisations of people with disabilities are working to change this situation.